 iPod car adapter, and a

-from Audiovox.
+mobile interface kit from Audiovox.
 Audiovox also introduced a

 Mac-compatible 5GB MP3 player, with other music-playing devices unveiled by